Personal page of

 First Researcher @ INFN

-I am married since 2017 with Kalliopi Petrou, a lyrical soprano singer, and have a son (Filippo, 21) and a daughter (Ilaria, 17) from a previous marriage.
-I live in Padova, where I also work for the INFN and the University of Padova.
+I am married since 2017 with Kalliopi Petrou, a lyrical soprano singer, and have a son (Filippo, 22) and a daughter (Ilaria, 18) from a previous marriage.
+I live in Padova, where I work for the INFN as well as for the University of Padova (as a hired professor).

 My research interests are extended in three partly synergic directions: